themusiclab/language-experience-music/README.md

-# Language experience predicts music processing in 1/2 million speakers of 54 languages
+# Language experience predicts music processing in a half-million speakers of fifty-four languages

 This is the repository for Liu, Hilton, Bergelson, & Mehr (2023).
-You can find the preprint at https://www.biorxiv.org/content/10.1101/2021.10.18.464888v1.
+You can find the preprint at https://www.biorxiv.org/content/10.1101/2021.10.18.464888v2.

 You can find the following here:
 - an R Markdown file that generates the manuscript